-- All reserves related to claims incurred on or after the effective date must be computed using the new standards; and - Reserves related to claims incurred before the new standard effective date may be computed under the new standard if a carrier chooses to do so, subject to: - o The election to move prior incurral years to the new standard can be made any time after the new standard effective date; - The election applies to all reserves related to claims incurred prior to the effective date; and - o The transition to the new basis is final (no option to move back).
+- All reserves related to claims incurred on or after the effective date must be computed using the new standards; and - Reserves related to claims incurred before the new standard effective date may be computed under the new standard if a carrier chooses to do so, subject to: - The election to move prior incurral years to the new standard can be made any time after the new standard effective date; - o The election applies to all reserves related to claims incurred prior to the effective date; and - o The transition to the new basis is final (no option to move back).

 Appendix 1 shows the proposed revision to the current model regulation amended to introduce the new standard and the proposed transition rules.
+We note that the exact timing of the transition depends on the timing of adoption of the model regulation by the states, and so is not specified here.